-This Vanilla Bean Panna Cotta recipe is an Italian dessert of sweetened cream thickened with gelatin and flavored with vanilla beans and strawberries!
+This Vanilla Bean Panna Cotta recipe is an Italian dessert of sweetened cream and flavored with vanilla beans and strawberries!

 I’ve always considered Panna Cotta to be one of those fancy desserts that you can only get a restaurants.
 You know, like crème brûlée or decadent chocolate mousse.